RavMda/enty/README.md

 # Enty
 Enty is a tool for **Dead By Daylight** that allows you to view and modify your savefile.
-It also has a few other features.

 ## Features

-- Free Bloodweb 💸
+- Free Bloodweb
 - Inject Market
 - Beamer Spam *(pre 6.3.0)*
 - Dump Savefile